shadcn/adminify/README.md

 * You want to create different administration for your users.
 * You want an admin login form
 * You want different admin theme for different user roles.

+## How does it wor?

+This module reads config from a flat YAML file and build a custom Drupal admin (configurable per role) for your users.

+Every section of the admin can be customized from the flat file.